List of Roseanne and The Conners characters: Arnie Thomas

 Arnold Shep "Arnie" Thomas is played by Tom Arnold.
-Arnie is his overweight, hot-tempered but jovial friend of Dan.
+Arnie is an overweight, hot-tempered but jovial friend of Dan.
 Originally, he was written as a relative stranger to both Roseanne and Jackie, although this was later retconned, and he was subsequently written as having gone to high school with them.
 He frequently cheats on the women he dates and is occasionally ill-mannered.
 However, Arnie always tries to be a good friend to Dan.
 He marries Nancy but leaves her, claiming to have been abducted by aliens (later played upon in the fourth-season finale's end-credit sketch, where he is seen conversing with aliens on a spaceship).
 Before he and Nancy are engaged, he has a one-night stand with a drunk Jackie, who wakes up with no memory of their night together.
 Arnie is often seen wearing a yellow University of Iowa sweatshirt (Tom Arnold attended the University of Iowa in real life).
 He is last seen in season 5, where he unsuccessfully tries to win Nancy back, even after learning that she is a lesbian.
 Tom Arnold appears in the ending credits of a later episode but is now playing Jackie Thomas (in his role on The Jackie Thomas Show), and none of the characters know him.